This post may contain affiliate links. Please see our disclosure policy.

 Still looking for more ways to use fresh mint?
 Try any of these fun recipes:

-Bailey Sherman
+2. Bailey Sherman says:

 I’m in the stage of infusing the milk with mint…and it doesn’t smell minty.
 Is that normal?